cloudblue/connect-python-sdk/README.md

 class ExampleRequestProcessor(FulfillmentAutomation):
-    def process_request(self, request):
+    def process_request(self, req):

         # custom logic
-        if request.type == 'purchase':
+        if req.type == 'purchase':
-            for item in request.asset.items:
+            for item in req.asset.items:
                 if item.quantity > 100000:
                     raise FulfillmentFail(
                         message='Is Not possible to purchase product')

-            for param in request.asset.params:
+            for param in req.asset.params:
                 if param.name == 'email' and not param.value:
                     param.value_error = 'Email address has not been provided, please provide one' raise FulfillmentInquire(params=[param])